MichaIng/DietPi-Docs/docs/install.md

         ![Rufus UEFI installer image selections screenshot](assets/images/dietpi-rufus-uefi-installer.png){: width="473" height="579" loading="lazy"}

-        ## 3. Boot the target PC and install the image on the local disk
+        <h2>3.
+Boot the target PC and install the image on the local disk</h2>

         Boot the **target PC** from the USB image and install the image on the local disk / harddisk.
 Put the USB stick into the target PC and boot from this USB stick.